jetify-com/devbox/CONTRIBUTING.md

 curl -fsSL https://get.jetpack.io/devbox | bash
 ```

-* Start a Devbox Shell for the project
+* You can start up a development shell with all the dependencies installed by running

 ```bash
 devbox shell
 ```

-* Build the Devbox CLI:
+* Build the Devbox CLI.
+Note: You can run these commands outside of Devbox Shell

 ```bash
 # Build for your current OS